hellodudu/vimrc_backup/sources_non_forked/vim-multiple-cursors/README.md

 - Live update in Insert mode
 - One key to rule it all!
 See [Quick Start](#quick-start) on what the key does in different scenarios
-- Works in Normal, Insert, and Visual mode for any commands (including multi-key commands, assuming you set `g:multicursor_insert_maps` and `g:multicursor_normal_maps`; see Settings below for details)
+- Works in Normal, Insert, and Visual mode for any commands (including multi-key commands, assuming you set `g:multicursor_normal_maps`;
+  see Settings below for details)

 ## Installation
 Install using [Pathogen], [Vundle], [Neobundle], or your favorite Vim package manager.
 Requires vim 7.4 or later for full functionality.

 ## Quick Start
 Out of the box, all you need to know is a single key `Ctrl-n`.

 Pressing the key in Normal mode highlights the current word under the cursor in Visual mode and places a virtual cursor at the end of it.
-Pressing it again finds the next occurrence and places another virtual cursor at the end of the visual selection.
+Pressing it again finds the next ocurrence and places another virtual cursor at the end of the visual selection.
+You can also directly select all occurences by pressing `Ctrl-m Ctrl-n`.

 If you select multiple lines in Visual mode, pressing the key puts a virtual cursor at every line and leaves you in Normal mode.

 After you've marked all your locations with `Ctrl-n`, you can change the visual selection with normal Vim motion commands in Visual mode.
 You could go to Normal mode by pressing `v` and wield your motion commands there.
 Single key command to switch to Insert mode such as `c` or `s` from Visual mode or `i`, `a`, `I`, `A` in Normal mode should work without any issues.